-Before you accept your job offer
+Before you accept a job offer

-Get the details of the job in writing before you hand in your notice at your current job.
+Get the details of the new job in writing before you hand in your notice at your current job.
 If something goes wrong and your new employer withdraws the offer, you could end up being out of work.

-If you're receiving a benefit
+If you're on a benefit